tkaplan/nginx-prestashop/README.md

 ## Installation

 *Prerequisite*:
-- Docker and Docker-compose on your system.
+- Docker and Docker-compose are installedon your system.
 - You have cloned [this](https://github.com/schlpbch/nginx-prestashop) repository.

 Here are the steps to get started: